 - you will receive my undying gratitude for participating (actually, everyone will receive this particular “prize”)

 There might be other things but that should (hopefully) be enough to get you to enter a design.
+It looks like we will have at least two winners, possibly three.

-CASA (which stands for Court Appointed Special Advocates) is a nonprofit organization of community volunteers trained and supervised to serve as voices in court for abused and neglected children.
+Dallas CASA (which stands for Court Appointed Special Advocates) is a nonprofit organization of community volunteers trained and supervised to serve as voices in court for abused and neglected children.
 On any day in Dallas County, there are nearly 2,000 children waiting for a safe place to live.
 Many times the CASA volunteer is the only constant in the child’s life during this very difficult process.
 Parade of Playhouses raises funds for Dallas CASA to continue serving more children who need safe, permanent homes where they can thrive.

-This should be a fun thing for you to do and the end result could be that your playhouse gets designed and raffled off to benefit some needy kids.
+Final Plea – This should be a fun thing for you to do and the end result could be that your playhouse gets designed and raffled off to benefit some needy kids.
 Doing this sort of work is what fills your karma tank up … and the effort required is minimal unless your design wins and even then – not so much work.
 I really hope that I can get a good showing so that I can go to more people in the industry for funds next year and build more of these playhouses.
 Every part of this process will be well documented and represented here on the site, I hope you come along for the trip.